-PostBus has already commissioned a number of electric buses which are operating in connection with pilot projects.
-We now intend to take the next step by switching entire depots or route groups over to vehicles with alternative propulsion.
-Our ambition is to bring a total of 100 battery-powered and fuel cell buses into service by 2024.
-With this aim in mind, PostBus has finalized the first memorandums of understanding with local energy service providers.
+PostBus has already put a few electric buses into operation as part of pilot projects.
+We now want to take the next step and convert whole depots or route groups to alternative drive system vehicles.
+Our ambition is to put a total of 100 battery-powered and fuel cell buses onto the roads by 2024.
+PostBus has completed the first letters of intent with local energy service providers to this effect.

 Battery-powered buses only have an electric motor, which takes the energy to propel the bus from a battery.
 The battery is charged from the power grid, once or several times each day.